Find out about common-Law and spousal sponsorship for immigration to Canada in this Moving2Canada guide. Includes contacts you can speak to for help.

 Inland sponsorship may be pursued when the couple is together in Canada and the foreign spouse/common-law partner has temporary status in Canada, either as a worker, student, or visitor.
 Inland applications must be submitted to IRCC’s Case Processing Centre in Mississauga, Ontario.

-Under Inland sponsorship, the sponsored person may be eligible for an open work permit, allowing him or her to work in Canada while the application is being processed.
+Sponsored spouses who have temporary residence status in Canada may be eligible for an open work permit, allowing them to work in Canada while the application is being processed.
 This open work permit initiative first began as a pilot program in 2014, and has then been extended every year since after it became clear that it helped families across Canada.
-In July, 2020 IRCC announced the extension of this open work permit program with a view to making it a permanent policy, meaning that Inland applicants can continue to benefit from this work permit.
+In May 2023, Canada announced that Outland candidates would also be eligible for an open work permit.

 Applicants residing in Canada may choose to pursue Outland sponsorship, even though they reside in Canada (therefore also making Inland sponsorship an option).
 A potential advantage to the Outland pathway is that in some cases the processing time may be shorter.
 However, IRCC has taken steps to reduce processing times in the spousal/common-law sponsorship program, particularly Inland sponsorship applications, thereby making Inland sponsorship more attractive than before, particularly as this pathway includes the possibility of the sponsored person being allowed to work in Canada before processing of the sponsorship application has been completed.